 Having normal memory loss is not the same as having “dementia.”
 And most persons get some memory problems and other problems in their abilities as they grown older, even if they don’t develop dementia.
 Families can find it easier to live with them and help them if they understand how to communicate with someone who is frustrated or upset because of memory loss.
 Some suggestions and skills discussed on this site could be helpful for this. (check: Caregiving essential toolkit).

 Increasing age means a higher risk for dementia.
 Awareness about dementia may help you notice problems and seek help in time.
 This site has material on dementia and memory loss.
-It also includes several interviews and links to real-life caregiver stories; you can use these to see how dementia appeared initially, and how it progressed. (check: Voices: all)
+It also includes several interviews and links to real-life caregiver stories; you can use these to see how dementia appeared initially, and how it progressed. (check: Voices and Interviews around dementia).

 Yes, you can use the site to understand what dementia care involves, and to see how you can support caregivers.
 Even small, considerate actions can improve the quality of life of people with dementia and their caregivers.